-The River Water Quality survey was carried out for 9 parameters as required by National Water Quality Standard ("NWQS").
-The river water samples for RD2 were collected at numerous stations such as downstream and upstream of the river.
+The objective of this survey was to determine the water characteristics of the streams and rivers located within the vicinity of the project site in order to fulfil conditions imposed by the Department of Environmental ("DOE") Malaysia.
+The river water samples for KJH were collected at numerous stations such as downstream and upstream of the river.

-The River Water Quality sampled at RD2 is found to be below the limit except for Biochemical Oxygen Demand ("BOD") which showed above limit of NWQS Class III.
+The River Water Quality sampled at KJH is found to be well within the limit except for Biochemical Oxygen Demand ("BOD") which showed above limit of NWQS Class III.

-(iii) Boundary Noise Monitoring
+(iii) Noise Level Monitoring